 A limitless world: Homeschooling is like a limitless world because you can learn whatever you want, in whatever way you wish, and in whatever framework is most comfortable for you (3).

 Meta-category: Movement.
-Five movement-related categories were used, three positive and two neutral.
+Five movement-related metaphors were used, three positive and two neutral.

 Positive.